slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
 It isn’t just religion that controls you by declaring you a sinner."
 -- Naval Ravikant*

-> *"People who want to share their religious views with you almost never want you to share yours with them.
+> *"People who want to share their religious views with you almost never want you to share yours with them."
 -- Dave Barry*

 ### On morality